oss-aspen/8Knot/GOVERNANCE.md

 While most business in 8Knot is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken on the project's public Slack channel (#wg-8Knot-8knot in the [CHAOSS Slack](https://chaoss.community/kb-getting-started/)) or the private Maintainer Slack channel for security or conduct matters.
+A vote can be taken on the project's public Slack channel (#wg-collectoss-8knot in the [CHAOSS Slack](https://chaoss.community/kb-getting-started/)) or a private Maintainer Slack channel for security or conduct matters.
 Votes may also be taken at the biweely developer meeting.
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all existing maintainers.

-## Transitional Period

-There will be a Transitional Period for six to eight months after the 8Knot project is launched.
-During that transitional period, the project governance will be modified in the following ways in order to build a new Maintainer Council.

-The project will be governed by the [Transitional Maintainers](./MAINTAINERS.md), who may or may not meet the standard qualifications for a Maintainer.
-* The Transitional Maintainers will be seeking to appoint new Maintainers based on an optimitistic and flexible evaluation of their contributions during the first months of the project.
-This will generally include "crediting" contributors for contributions made to the Augur project.
-* Newly appointed Maintainers do not need to meet the full qualifications for Maintainer above (particularly the 6 month requirement), and will be approved by a fast-track process.

-The following will happen at the end of the Transitional Period:

-1. The Maintainers to date will vote to end the Transition.
-2. The Maintainers will update the Maintainer requirements based on the early project experience.
-3. Any Transitional Maintainers who do not qualify as, or do not wish to be, long-term Maintainers will step down, and the remaining ones will be converted to long-term Maintainers.
-4. This section will then be removed from the Governance.

 ## Modifying this Charter